 Pros: This stroller handles well, even with a 100+ pound dog aboard, and users enjoy its easy assembly and its ease in folding for storage.

 Description: The Towerin Large Pet Stroller is simple, but sturdy (enough to carry 120 pounds!).
-It is a solid option for large breeds at a more affordable price.
+It is a solid option for big dog breeds at a more affordable price.

 Wheel Type: Four small plastic wheels.
 Front wheels swivel or can be locked in place.